 - Combines ELIXIR Compute services into a seamless workflow using the ELIXIR Authorisation and Authentication Infrastructure (AAI).
 This enables you to access all services with just one sign-in.

-- Works with ELIXIR Use Cases to ensure the Platform's services fit the needs of specific life science communities.
+- Works with ELIXIR Communities to ensure the Platform's services fit the needs of specific life science domains.